-EOP provides grants for undergraduates who are academically and economically disadvantaged according to the specific guidelines established for this program.
+EOP admits undergraduate students who are academically and economically disadvantaged as defined by program guidelines.
+EOP awards annual grants to students in the program.
 EOP is available only to New York State residents.
 The FAFSA form is used to determine financial eligibility.
-Contact Geneseo's Access Opportunity Program Office at (585)245-5725 with specific questions.
+Contact SUNY Geneseo's Access Opportunity Program Office at (585)245-5725 with specific questions.